 Overall, while this might not be the best option out there when you’re limited in terms of room and don’t want to spend too much, it’s a great choice.
 The fin design dissipates a lot of heat and gets you a noticeable difference in temperatures, and the all-black colorway makes sure it blends in with your build, regardless of your color choices.

-This is a question that has been asked quite a bit.
+Let’s dive deeper into this question that has been asked quite a bit.
 M.2 SSDs have no moving parts, no friction, and nothing that would cause them to heat up, right?
-Well, yes, but they do have chips on one side, or both, and those chips do get hot when there isn’t enough airflow going to them.
+Well, yes, but they do have chips on one side or both, and those chips do get hot especially when there isn’t enough airflow.